mosstuff/mosstuff/README.md

 ## This is certainly not the template README

-- 🔭 I’m currently working on a weird timeslot system (it's private so don't even look)
+- 🔭 I’m currently working on a weird timeslot system
-- 🌱 I’m currently learning python (for 2 years)
+- 🌱 I’m currently learning python (for almost 3 years)
 - 👯 I’m looking to collaborate on nothing.-.
 - 🤔 I’m looking for help with everything
 - 💬 Ask me about anything os level